 Welcome to gillianandrews.com!

-I am the author of a Sci-fi adventure series called the Ammonite Galaxy series, written for young and not-so-young adults.
+I am the author of a Sci-fi adventure series called the Ammonite Galaxy series:

 I would like to thank all those of you who have written to me about the series - it means a huge amount to me.
 Please keep the comments and the reviews coming - both on the Podiobooks site (where you can now thumbs up or thumbs down the books as well as leave a comment) and on Amazon.
 For someone like me, your comments are the best marketing possible.

 If you are looking for the books, here are some quick links to Amazon and to the individual websites.
 This is really the author site, so it is more about Gillian Andrews than about the books!

 The Namura Stone (just released) - website The Namura Stone